 Andy has been an Archaeologist and Community Archaeologist in Nottinghamshire for over a decade; supervising and managing archaeological fieldwork for volunteers, as well as undertaking fieldwork, research, training, public engagement, lecturing and speaking.

-The Society for Medieval Archaeology, The Medieval Settlement Research Group, The Historic Geography Research Group, The British Geophysical Association, The International Society for Archaeological Prospection, The Near Surface Geophysics Group, and The East Midlands Geological Society.
+He is a member of The Society for Medieval Archaeology, The Medieval Settlement Research Group, The British Geophysical Association, and The East Midlands Geological Society.

 His skills have been utilised by various museums (including Nottingham University Museum and Mansfield Museum) and groups to work with artefact collections.